djibe/Bootstrap-4-Advanced-Components/README.md

 <h3>Text fields - add icons to input or to placeholder</h3>
-7 ways to add an incon to an input in material design, before it as an unput-group or within it, using CSS or hacking the placeholder.
+7 ways to add an incon to an input in material design, before it as an input-group or within it, using CSS or hacking the placeholder.
 Enjoy my Bootstrap 4 demo <a href="https://jsfiddle.net/djibe89/tyh21Lxe/" target="_blank">here</a></p>

 ![Icons for inputs](images/input-icons.png?raw=true "7 ways to add an icon to a Bootstrap 4 input by djibe")